Surveying and Spatial Sciences Institute: Young Professionals

 The Young Professionals are members of the institute who are under 36 years old.
 Their role within the Institute is to foster member and growth of the institute through service delivery to young surveying and spatial professionals; representation of young surveying and spatial professional in the Institute; provision of leadership to young professionals within the profession; and the engendering of the community awareness of the surveying and spatial sciences and the Institute.

 There is a Young Professionals regional committee within each state, and these committees work with the broader regional committees of each region as well as the commissions to deliver events, opportunities and networking for members.

 Women in Spatial

 This special interest group, is based on a grouping of members on a specific topic or subject.
 Most regions hold special events for women in surveying & spatial sciences to encourage women to engage and develop skills.

 Other efforts

 Certification

 SSSI offers a certification program to enable members and non-members to gain recognition of their competencies through a formal “portfolio-based” process.
 Certifications are available for general competencies and specialist competencies including spatial information, hydrographic surveying, remote sensing, and engineering surveying.

 Migration Skill Assessment

 The Institute carries out an authorised assessment of skills and qualifications for migration to Australia.
 Only Surveyor ANZSCO 232212 general skilled occupation can be assessed by SSSI.

-Events & Awards
+Events and awards

 The Institute conducts various events & awards for its members to facilitate knowledge sharing and networking.